dart-archive/www.dartlang.org/src/site/docs/tutorials/web-ui/index.markdown

 The palindrome() function does NOT modify shoutThis.
 If it did, it would create an infinite loop situation.
+The Web UI system has a protection against infinite loops;
+it detects if the watchers don't converge and stops the loop after several iterations.
+However, this is simply a protection and not a feature you should rely on.

 Use caution!
 You should use expressions that are practically side-effect free.